Does a student need to be admitted before he/she can apply for financial aid?

 Also, sponsor awards such as military, transitional services, and Division of Vocational Rehabilitation are awarded year-round.
 Unless the Financial Aid Office has been given a detailed division allocation or donor request for summer, scholarships typically are not awarded for summer semester.

-For students appealing the suspension of financial aid, what does an advisor need to provide for an "academic plan"?
+For students appealing for federal financial aid, what does my adviser need to provide for an "academic plan?"